 A scissor lift is a type of aerial work platform that only moves vertically and is used to provide temporary access to areas at height.
-They are recognizable through their crisscrossing supports.
+They are recognisable through their crisscrossing supports.

 A scissor lift is a type of aerial work platform that moves vertically and is used to provide temporary access to areas at height.
-Their distinguishing characteristic vs other aerial work platforms are their crisscrossing supports (which limit their movement vertically) while the boom lift has an extensible arm which allows to reach areas not accessible from directly below.
+Their distinguishing characteristic vs other aerial work platforms is their crisscrossing supports (which limit their movement vertically), while the boom lift has an extensible arm that can reach areas not accessible from directly below.
 The scissor lift was invented in 1963 by Charles Larson (US).
-Types of work typically done with a scissor lift are maintenance, inspection, painting, construction, installation of e.g. windows or tree trimming.
-Some scissor lifts are specifically suited for use on uneven surfaces, so make sure to take this into consideration when hiring a scissor lift.
+Types of work typically done with a scissor lift are maintenance, inspection, painting, construction, installation (of windows, for example), or tree trimming.
+Some scissor lifts are specifically suited for use on uneven surfaces, so make sure to consider this when hiring one.

 Before starting, make sure the area is marked with yellow caution tape or red danger tape.
 Make yourself aware of potential electrical conductors you might hit as scissor lifts may sway and don't provide insulation against electricity.
 Before going all the way up, test all functions (including emergency stops) of the scissor lift.
-Remember that a scissor lift is not a crane so take into account the safe working load (SWL) of the platform.
-If you are painting something when on the scissor lift, make sure to seal off the platform to avoid paint damage.
-Refer to the operator manual on further instructions how to use the scissor lift you hired.
+Remember that a scissor lift is not a crane, so take into account the safe working load (SWL) of the platform.
+If you are painting something whilst on the scissor lift, make sure to seal off the platform to avoid paint damage.
+Refer to the operator manual on further instructions for using the scissor lift you hired.

 Refer to the video below for further tips and advice on how to use a scissor lift:

-The maximum height of a scissor lift depends on the type of scissor lift, it typically varies between 10m and 25m or even higher.
-If access to higher areas is required, you can consider hiring a boom lift or cherry picker as these have higher working heights.
+The maximum height of a scissor lift depends on the type of scissor lift.
+It typically varies between 10m and 25m or even higher.
+If access to higher areas is required, you can consider hiring a boom lift or cherry picker as they have higher working heights.

 When deciding on which scissor lift to hire, consider the following characteristics:

-In addition to scissor lifts, another main type of aerial work platforms are boom lifts (also called cherry pickers) which have an extensible arm which allows to reach areas not accessible from directly below.
+In addition to scissor lifts, another main type of aerial work platform is a boom lift (also called cherry pickers), which has an extensible arm that can reach areas not accessible from directly below.